sagemeadows/phonlab-guide/README.md

 Right now the extracted-from sound file is entangled with the extracted sound files in the column 'file', but we can split that into two columns to make it easier on us.

-Insert a column to the right of 'file'.
-You can name it 'file' as well, or 'speaker', or 'subject', or anything really.
+Insert a column to the right of `file`.
+You can name it `file` as well, or `speaker`, or `subject`, or anything really.

 ![spreadsheet-6](https://lh3.googleusercontent.com/pw/AM-JKLVrHYslDtqWtUMokIIl73p1a1A4-h-c3B0p_xnQ0pmIFoyo5IN9iH_um679aSXRcMi3Jm6cPa3OHYivh4BHvw11PK78Exk-vExkI1MwJQGuzdBnYEE2d4zFaD9-Op1jF7LeGD2Rwt9iKytKqOrySrM4=w1856-h898-no?authuser=0)

-Write the file name (the part that comes before the underscore in 'file') in the first row of that file series.
+Write the file name (the part that comes before the underscore in `file`) in the first row of that file series.

 ![spreadsheet-7](https://lh3.googleusercontent.com/pw/AM-JKLVBmQ089HFiSrbKVXM4VydmGBWr9tHsHYnoEz4f_kv4djs-6jIpK3vI3mYBpvmb7IPsWQxnTi4OFQ1eldGvBhdXvVLnGdOIJU-B1jo2VWB1nfxPfzla0926m8kTElWA4m4cyqHkgvzN9Xdr23Or2y88=w1855-h897-no?authuser=0)